Frequently Asked Questions

 Do solar farms pose a risk to food security?

 Solar farms do not pose a threat to food security.
 One of the biggest risks to food security is the changing climate.
-According to the Department for Environment, Food and Rural Affairs (DEFRA), climate change could reduce the UK’s stock of high-grade agricultural land by nearly three-quarters by 20503.

 Glenhead Solar Farm will help towards tackling climate change and furthermore, is specifically designed to be dual purpose, enabling continued agricultural use, in the form of sheep grazing, and renewable generation.